rqlite/rqlite/README.md

 With just these few steps you've now got a fault-tolerant, distributed relational database.
 For full details on creating and managing real clusters, including running read-only nodes, check out [this documentation](https://github.com/rqlite/rqlite/blob/master/DOC/CLUSTER_MGMT.md).

 #### Node Discovery and Automatic Clustering
-rqlite can use either [Consul](https://www.consul.io/) or [etcd](https://etcd.io/) for node discovery, allowing nodes to automatically connect and form a cluster.
+rqlite can use [Consul](https://www.consul.io/), [etcd](https://etcd.io/), DNS, and Kubernetes, for node discovery.
+This allows nodes to automatically connect and form a cluster.
 This can be much more convenient, allowing clusters to be dynamically created.
 Check out [the documentation](https://github.com/rqlite/rqlite/blob/master/DOC/AUTO_CLUSTERING.md) for more details.

 ### Inserting records
 Let's insert some records via the [rqlite CLI](https://github.com/rqlite/rqlite/blob/master/DOC/CLI.md), using standard SQLite commands.
 Once inserted, these records will be replicated across the cluster, in a durable and fault-tolerant manner.
 Your 3-node cluster can suffer the failure of a single node without any loss of functionality or data.